Pop quiz: What’s the most common question massage therapists ask themselves?

 What if my clients are upset?
 What if they don’t come back?

-- Give notice: First things first: Let your regular clients know well in advance of any price changes.
-The commonly accepted timeline is at least two month’s notice.
-At the end of the day, you don’t want to surprise your clients with a price change, so the more notice you can give, the better.
+- Give notice: Let your regular clients know well in advance of any price changes.
+The commonly accepted timeline is at least two months notice.
+At the end of the day, you don’t want to surprise your clients with a price change.
+The more notice you can give, the better.

 - Cut your regulars a deal: It’s never a bad idea to reward your longtime clients.
 One way to do that is to offer your current clients the chance to book in advance (and prepay) at your old rate.
 This will help your clients feel better about the pricing transition, and you’ll have appointments locked in for the future!